 ActionSA’s GNU Performance Tracker is a comprehensive index designed to monitor and hold accountable South Africa’s Government of National Unity (GNU).
 The tracker is aligned with ActionSA’s core values and vision for an inclusive, prosperous, and secure nation.

 Each metric in the tracker is measured against a predetermined ActionSA benchmark, informed by government targets, international best practice, and ActionSA policy recommendations.
-The tracker is updated regularly, empowering citizens to see where their government is succeeding and where it is falling short.
+The tracker will be updated regularly, empowering citizens to see where their government is succeeding and where it is falling short.

 Bank: Nedbank 198765